ShannaSeigel/digital-brain/index.md

 I'm keeping a list of some [questions and experiments here](shanna-fyi/personal-site-experiment-log).

 I'm also testing out Obsidian Publish vs GitHub Pages.
-See my knowledge system <a href="https://publish.obsidian.md/shanna/_START" target="_blank" rel="noopener noreferrer">start page</a> on Obsidian Publish or [hereeee](home.md) at shanna.fyi.
+See my knowledge system <a href="https://publish.obsidian.md/shanna/_START" target="_blank" rel="noopener noreferrer">start page</a> on Obsidian Publish or [github pages version](home.md) here at shanna.fyi.
 Both are built from the same markdown files.

 ------------------------
 <small>↳ <i>Modified Nov-02-2020</i></small>